Shmew/Feliz.UseWorker/UseWorker/Architecture.md

 of a script tag that contains the worker code it is built at runtime and provided to the browser.

-In order to support F# bcl functions, a script still needs to be provided to the worker for it to know how to properly run the code given.
+In order to support the F# BCL, a script still needs to be provided to the worker for it to know how to properly run the code given.
 This is accomplished by including the worker in your application like you would any other file.
-The combination of `fable-splitter` and `rollup` allows us to compile the worker as a normal javascript file.
-Then, when the worker in your application is created it gets pointed to that file and provided the `umd` module name and the function you want to run.
+Webpack allows us to compile the worker as a normal javascript file.
+Then, when the worker in your application is created it gets pointed to that file and via the provided `WorkerFunc` and set options.

 The library has some defaults where it will expect the file to be, which can be modified when creating the worker.
-You don't need to worry about trying to import or manage other dependencies that the worker needs, simply open the namespace in the worker file and use it. `fable-splitter` and `rollup` will do the rest!
+You don't need to worry about trying to import or manage other dependencies that the worker needs, simply open the namespace in the worker file and use it.
+Please note *any namespace opened that uses/imports a library that needs DOM access will not work!*

 ### Worker Management